jamesmilliman/jbnav/imitation/README.md

-Conditional Imitation Learning at CARLA
+Imitation Learning with CARLA Simulation
 ===============

 The goals / steps of this project are to use CARLA simulation video and associated control/state information to train a deep learning model to imitate the simulated driver based on image input.
 In this notebook, we will focus on simulating a single driver action, namely, the steering angle.
 In future efforts, we may attempt to predict additional control states such as gas and brake, as well.